-One day Yuichi Tanabe, a guy she knows from university and who knew her grandmother well, asks her to move into his mother’s house.
-Mikage sees him as an angel.
+One day Yuichi Tanabe, a guy she knows from university and who knew her grandmother well, asks her to come over to his mother’s house and move in, which Mikage accepts gratefully.

-Mikage visits the house of the Tanabes and liked the kitchen instantly.
-Eiko Tanabe, a beautiful, perfect looking mother arrives.
-She was modeled by plastic surgery, and was a man before.
-He was Yuichis father, but changed after the death of his wife and became the mother.
-Mikage befriends with Eiko and feels adopted by the warm-hearted loving person.
-So she moves in.
+On the first visit at the house of the Tanabe’s she likes the kitchen instantly.
+Eiko Tanabe, a beautiful, perfectly styled mother arrives.
+She had done some plastic surgery, and was a man before, actually Yuichi’s father, but changed after the death of his wife and became his mother.
+Mikage instantly likes also Eiko and feels adopted by the warm hearted loving person.

-She comes over her grief slightly and enjoys staying at the Tanabes.
-But her stay at the house disturbes her ex-boyfriend and Yuichis girlfriend.
-She leaves him.
-Then Yuichi struggles with his feelings for her and for Mikage.
+Mikage overcomes her grief slightly and enjoys staying at the Tanabe’s.
+But this situation interferes with the relationship with her boyfriend, so she finally leaves him.
+Yuichi also begins to struggle with his feelings for his girl-friend and for Mikage.

 Many scenes take place in the kitchen, which Mikage loves so much.
 The kitchen is a metaphor for home, caring, nourishment, joy and togetherness, of life itself.

-But things do not go on so nicely.
-The next catastrophe is near and will burden Mikages and Yuichis relationship.
-They both have to make their way on their own.
+But things will not go on so smoothly.
+The next catastrophe is already near and will burden Mikage’s and Yuichi’s relationship soon.
+They both have to find their way on their own.

-Although it is a story of grief and description about loosing a loving person, about how it feels missing someone who is dead with all the memories and embodied memories as well, all the things which belong to the relationship and oneself, Mikage goes through the process and finds relief in an astonishing way.
+‘Kitchen’ is a story of mourning and loss.
+It describes well how you feel when you miss someone who is dead, with all your memories and embodied memories as well; remembering all the things which belong to the relationship and to oneself.
+Mikage goes all through this mourning process and finds relief in astonishing ways.

 „No matter what, I want to continue living with the awareness that I will die.
 Without that, I am not alive.“ Mikage finds hope and joy and searches a way to Yuichi.
 In the end they will meet each other again, but different.
 Their relationship needed commitment and openness on both sides to grow.

-The story is mainly about how to deal with grief and loneliness, but it is not a sad story.
+The story is mainly about how to deal with mourning and loneliness, but it is not a sad story overall.
 In all that sorrow Mikage finds also beauty.
 She loves food, cooking, the smell of things.
 She seeks relief in nature and with people.
 There are many magic sparkling moments in this book.
 It is often warm and friendly and full of hope.
-Mikage is full of life.
+Mikage herself is full of life.

-It is also a story about loosing a loving person.
-Hitoshi died.
-Satsuki his girlfriend is grieving about her dead lover.
-She goes through the deep feeling of loss and absolutely unbearable sorrow.
+It is also a story about loosing a loved one.
+Hitoshi had died.
+Satsuki, his girlfriend is mourning over the loss of her dead lover.
+She goes through the deep feelings of loss and absolutely unbearable sorrow.
 One morning she walks to the river in her hometown, a place where she often went with Hitoshi.
-There she meets the strange woman Urara, a ghost-like creature and the story turns somehow mysterious.
+There she meets a strange woman named Urara, a ghost-like creature, and the story turns somehow into a mystery.

-Both novellas are well-written and I recommend it as one of the stories one has to read if you are interested in Japanese Literature.
+Both novellas are well-written and I recommend them as Japanese stories one has to read if you are interested in Japanese literature.
 Banana Yoshimoto writes simple and lightly.
-It goes directly to the heart.
-She describes mainly the feelings and is a good observer.
-No wonder, that this book is one of the best-selling novels in Modern Japan.
-First published in 1988 it creates a Bananamania and won many literary prizes.
+It goes directly into your heart.
+She writes emotionally and is a good observer.
+No wonder, that this book is one of the best-selling novels in contemporary Japan.
+First published in 1988, it created a ‘Bananamania’ and she won many literary prizes.